jdinka18/mlschools-robotics/Team8816/README.md

-###
+# This is our code for the 2017-2018 Relic Recovery competition

-No code changes will occur until we know for sure that we will be invited to state qualifier on 20 January 2018
+## No code changes will occur until we know for sure that we will be invited to state qualifier on 20 January 2018

 2017.12.16.001
 ==================